MehmetMHY/cha/README.md

 - Web scraping capability for provided links (supports JavaScript scraping).
 - YouTube scraping functionality for extracting video transcripts.
   - The YouTube scraper either scrapes transcripts or downloads the video's audio and converts it to text using OpenAI's Whisper model though the Groq API.
-- Answer-Search feature utilizing the Brave API, similar to the Perplexity AI search engine.
-  - Click [HERE](https://www.youtube.com/watch?v=pTHk5G6TzH4) to view a demo of the Answer-Search feature.
 - Multi-line support for easy copying and pasting into the CLI.
 - Ability to generate images using OpenAI's image models.
   - Uses CLImage to display images directly in the terminal.